 In slap at Instagram, Twitter releases own photo tool

-The battle between Twitter and Instagram took another turn late Monday US time when the social network unveiled its own photo tool.
+The battle between Twitter and Instagram took another turn late Monday when the social network unveiled its own photo tool.

 The new tool is available in the latest versions of Twitter for iPhone and Android, which are available immediately.